-- You need power.
-12v or mains, you need something reliable to plug it into.
+- You need 12v or mains power & something reliable to plug it into.

 There are plenty of dehumidifiers on the market.
 Make SURE the one you are ordering has an automatic shut off when it gets full and a plug appropriate to your country (you’d be amazed how many don’t come with a plug!)